OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

-## Manage the script in Power Automate
+## Test the script in Power Automate